AshFoster/whisky-legends/README.md

 #### Epic 1: Admin and Store Management

   - __As a store owner I want to be able to add a product so that I can add new items to my store__

+    - When logged in as a super user there is a 'product management' link within the account dropdown menu in the navbar.
+Clicking this takes the user to the 'add product' page where a they can fill in a form with the necessary information needed to add a product to the database.
+Some of the fields are required and some are not.
+If one of the required fields has been missed, or if any of the fields have incorrect formatting then the user is made aware and asked to make the necessary changes.
+    - Upon sucessful submission of the form the user is redirected to the product detail page of the product they have just added, and a message is displayed letting them know that they have successfully added a product.
+    - Products can also be added to the database via Django's admin panal.

   - __As a store owner I want to be able to edit/update a product so that I can change product prices, descriptions, images and other product criteria__

+    - When logged in as a super user and viewing the shop page, each product in the list includes an 'edit' link which takes the user to the 'edit product' page.
+Here, an alert is shown letting the user know that they're editing a product and a form is shown with all of the current product information already filled in.
+The user can amend any of these fields and submit the form to update as necessary.
+If any of changes are of the incorrect format, or if a required field is now empty the user is made aware and asked to make the necessary changes.
+    - Upon sucessful submission of the form the user is redirected to the product detail page of the product they have just added, and a message is displayed letting them know that they have successfully updated the product.
+    - There is also an 'edit' link included on the product detail page of each product which acts in the same way.
+    - Products can also be edited via Django's admin panal.

   - __As a store owner I want to be able to delete a product so that I can remove items that are no longer for sale__

+    - When logged in as a super user and viewing the shop page, each product in the list includes a 'delete' link which makes a modal appear asking the user if they're sure they'd like to delete the product.
+The modal has buttons for 'no' and 'yes'.
+If 'no' is clicked the modal simply disappears again, and if 'yes' is clicked then product is deleted from the database, the page reloads in the same place and a message is displayed letting the user know that they have deleted the product.
+    - There is also a 'delete' link included on the product detail page of each product which acts in the same way.
+Upon successful deletion the user is redirected to the shop page.
+    - Products can also be deleted via Django's admin panal.

   - __As a store owner I want to be able to delete product reviews so that I can delete any reviews that are no longer relevant__